kubeflow/website/content/en/docs/components/pipelines/sdk/v2/v2-compatibility.md

             If you do not specify the `pipeline_root`, Kubeflow Pipelines stores your artifacts using MinIO.

-    *   The Pipelines SDK v2 compiler checks that data types are used correctly in pipelines.
+    *   The Kubeflow Pipelines SDK v2 compiler checks that data types are used correctly in pipelines,
++        and that parameters outputs are not passed to artifact inputs and vice versa

         You might need to modify existing pipelines to run them in v2 compatibility mode.

     *   It is not longer supported to pass constants to artifact inputs.